Wondering what to take camping in Iceland? You’re not alone.

 Before we kick-off, I should mention you can hire camping things from the Reykjavik Camping Equipment Store, which is great if you’re only going for a few days or if you can split the cost between a few people, but if you’re camping for more than eight-days, you’ll save money buying the items outright.

-I went for a month, so I opted to buy everything and re-sell it all at the end of my trip (which was a success – follow me in Patreon to find out how I did it), and used the Reykjavik Camping Equipment store as a guide for the best brands.
+I went for a month, so I opted to buy everything and re-sell it all at the end of my trip, and used the Reykjavik Camping Equipment store as a guide for the best brands.

 Side note: All prices listed are AUD (convert here), and there are a few Amazon affiliate links, which just means I’ll get a (small) commission if you buy things by clicking on the links under the images on this page.
 It doesn’t cost you anything extra, and you can read my disclaimer for more info.